googleinterns/filesystem-in-appsscript/docs/FileMapper.md

 1. If the file mapping is not found in the config :
 Prompts the user by throwing a `MappingNotFoundException`   :
-   > "**MappingNotFoundException** : Mapping for the local path provided is not found.
-Provide a File to be Mapped to the `localPath`"
+   > **MappingNotFoundException** : Mapping for the local path provided is not found.
+Provide a mapping for the `localPath`

 1. If the file at the local path provided has been deleted previously :
 Throws a `FileDoesNotExistException` :
-    >" **FileDoesNotExistException :** File Mapped to the local path provided has already been deleted."
+    > **FileDoesNotExistException :** File Mapped to the local path provided has already been deleted.

 ## Delete Folder API